Granite cliffs composing the East flank of the East Carson River's awesome canyon beyond Southern "Shark Fin" from the Pacific Crest Trail

 Wide View South down the Pacific Crest Trail

-View South of East Carson Gap, The Sharkfin, Sonora Peak, Stanislaus Peak, and the Clarks Fork, from Left to Right
+View South of East Carson Gap, The Southern Sharkfin, Sonora Peak, Stanislaus Peak, and the Clarks Fork, from Left to Right from the North edge of Murray Canyon.

-The Pacific Crest Trail route passes North and South through the East Carson Gap, which we can see split by shadow and light on the far Left of the image.
-That's where our PCT route runs through.
-To the Right of the East Carson Gap we see Sonora Peak's great triangular bulk rising up to compose the most distant of the great peaks in the center of the image.
+To the Right of the East Carson Gap we see Sonora Peak's great triangular bulk rising up to compose the most distant of the three great peaks filling the center of the image.

-Passing South through the East Carson Gap the PCT continues South, gradually climbing the East flank of Sonora Peak before turning West, to the Right, to traverse the South flank of Sonora Peak, before dropping down to Sonora Pass.
+Passing South through the East Carson Gap the PCT continues South, gradually climbing the East flank of Sonora Peak before turning West, to the Right, to traverse the South flank of Sonora Peak before finally turning Southeast to drop down to Sonora Pass and Highway 108.

-Sonora Peak is the furthest peak to the Left in the line of peaks in the image above.
-The great light brown mass rising in the Left foreground is the Southern Sharkfin.
+The light brown rounded mass rising in the Left foreground is the Southern Sharkfin, Peak 9501.
 Looked at from most perspectives, the mass of the Southern Sharkfin resembles a sharkfin.
-The Southern Sharkfin marks our Southbound exit from the Golden Canyon's Eastward drainage down to the East Carson River, as the Northern Sharkfin marked our Southbound entrance into Murray Canyon's drainage down to the East Carson.
+The Southern Sharkfin marks our Southbound exit from the Golden Canyon, as the Northern Sharkfin marked our Southbound entrance into Murray Canyon.
+Both are valuable landmarks.

 A Different Perspective on Stanislaus Peak

-This view of Stanislaus Peak is from the unmaintained trail on the East side of the East Fork of the Carson River, upstream from Carson Falls, heading up to the Pacific Crest Trail the hard way.
-October 2009.
-This perspective is looking West from the East side of the East Fork of the Carson River through a gap in forest and mountain.
+This perspective is looking West from the East shore of the East Fork of the Carson River through a gap in forest and mountain.

-I went in from the East after a Fall storm laid a nice coat of snow onto the terrain.
+I went in after a Fall storm laid a nice coat of snow onto the terrain.

 This USGS topo map shows the unmaintained route up the East Fork of the Carson River.
 Look for Carson Falls on the far Right or East side of the topo map.
 The unmaintained route stretches from Carson Falls South to its junction with the Pacific Crest Trail.